-Advanced Multimedia Authoring is a continuation of WEB 111 - Introduction to multimedia user.
+IAI: None 1.2 Advanced Multimedia Authoring is a continuation of WEB 111 - Introduction to Multimedia.
+WEB 112 - Advanced Multimedia will enhance the skills of the experienced multimedia user.
 Advanced scripting techniques will be covered to provide more user interaction.
-The Internet will be used to access resources.
-A multimedia project utilizing advanced scripting will be required.
-Prerequisite: WEB 101, WEB 111
+The Internet will be used